 If you need to be able to remember your password, you can use three random words: something you know, something you have, something you are.

-The UK Government are running TV ads encouraging the use of stronger passwords comprising of three random words, which potentially takes away any guesswork from would-be hackers if the words you choose have no personal significance.
+The UK Government are running TV ads encouraging the use of stronger passwords comprising of three random words.

 Banks are beginning to run media campaigns across TV and the internet encouraging this too: